 Identify whether the PJ intends to give preference to one or more qualifying populations or a subpopulation within one or more qualifying populations for any eligible activity or project.

-Prince George's County will give preference to the Homeless qualifying population for the affordable rental housing and non-congregate shelter activities.
+For rental housing developments, Prince George's County will give preferences to households within the following Homeless qualifying sub-populations for the affordable rental housing and non-congregate shelter activities.